hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoReference.md

 Like most other programming languages, Expresso has a lot of useful built-in types.
 Among them are included primitive types like `int`, `bool`, etc. and complex types like `tuple`, `vector`, `dictionary` and types that need special care like `unit`, `string` etc. Most of them also exist in other major programming languages, so it's a good bet that you are already familiar with the concepts.

 *** Primitive types
 Expresso has several primitive types.
+Namely `bool`
 *** Arrays

 *** Tuples, vectors and dictionaries